paulpanezc/Flappy-Bird/README.md

-This Flappy-Bird Project is based in flappybird.io made in Python 2.7.x
+This Flappy-Bird Project is based in flappybird.io and made in Python 2.7.x